-Hello, I’m Rene Cervantes, Senior VP of Technical Services for Solairus Aviation.
+Hello, I’m Rene Cervantes, Senior Executive VP of Operations for Solairus Aviation.
 I have been with Solairus since its inception in 2009 and am proud to be a part of the team that has helped us evolve into the company we are today.

 Growing up I was always interested in mechanics and how things work so at age 19 I joined the Navy where I had the opportunity to learned to work on jet engines.
 The camaraderie and hard work were an experience I will never forget.

 The Navy afforded me the opportunity to spend time on various aircraft carriers.
 Watching aircraft take off and land in a space only slightly larger in size than 3 football fields was exhilarating.
 Taking part in making those aircraft function safely gave me a great sense of satisfaction.
 I spent time attached to VAQ 135, assigned to the USS Lincoln CVN 72, which deployed in the Persian Gulf in 1995 in support of operation Southern Watch.
 I also spent time on the USS Kitty Hawk CV-63 and participated in RIM-PAC exercised in 1996.

 After 6+ years in the Navy I spent a number of years working on Part 135 (charter) aircraft.
 I was employed as an MX Tech by a small start-up Part 135 operator where I was exposed to various private aircraft types (Gulfstreams, Falcons, Hawkers and Lears).
 I gained valuable experience working on private corporate jets and, after being promoted to Part 135 Director of Maintenance, found I gravitated and excelled in the “business end” of maintenance operations.
 I worked diligently to exceed FAA requirements, operational commitments, and owner expectations.
 We became an Argus Platinum Rated operator in our third year of business.